Version 6.0.6 (August 3rd, 2021)

 - Resolved a performance problem on Call Detail view which in some cases

 caused the page to hang.

-> Fixed a problem where the links to the admin section would result in
+- Fixed a problem where the links to the Splunk Admin UI would result in

 ‘page not found’ errors.